Converting IRA and Retirement Assets to a Roth IRA

 Unique opportunity in Divorce - Utilizing Roth IRAs

 The intent of this article is to educate the reader about increasing retirement income by converting traditional retirement plans (401k, IRA, 403(b), etc.) to a Roth IRA.
-While conversions (commonly referred to as "recharacterizations") can be beneficial to many taxpayers, there is a unique opportunity that often arises in the year of a divorce because of the timing of alimony payments.
+While conversions (commonly referred to as "re-characterizations") can offer benefits for many taxpayers, divorcing individual have a unique opportunity during the year of their divorce because of the timing of alimony payments.

 What are Roth IRAs?